For Those Considering Buying a House in Greenwood Village

 Commuting From Greenwood Village

-Greenwood Village is in a prime location for commuters as one of the region’s main thoroughfares travels right through the center of town.
+When showing homes to clients interested in Greenwood Village, a Greenwood Village realtor considers that it is in a prime location for commuters as one of the region’s main thoroughfares travels right through the center of town.
 In fact, the I-25 corridor is probably best known these days as a highly-trafficked commuter route.
 Although many of its cars are carrying people into the Greenwood Village area each morning, some people also travel north towards Denver, which takes about 30 minutes by car, or south to Colorado Springs, which takes about an hour.
 Lone Tree is another nearby commercial zone, located about 10 miles south of Greenwood Village, a drive that takes about 20 minutes.
 Additionally, the Denver International Airport is about 30 miles away, a drive that takes about 40 minutes via I-225.

 Some Greenwood Village commuters prefer to use the region’s RTD light rail system, an above-ground rail network with numerous routes throughout the metro area, many of which also offer free park-and-ride lots as well as some shuttle buses.
 The Orchard Station is the closest RTD stop to Greenwood Village’s city center.